 Dependabot helps to keep Ruby, JavaScript, Python, PHP, Elixir, Rust, Java and .NET dependencies up to date.
 Every day, Dependabot checks the dependency files for outdated or insecure requirements and opens individual pull requests for any it finds.
 Review the PRs, merge them, and get to work on the latest, most secure releases

-Ddeployment
+Deployment

 Codefresh